 This product is cold processed, which is less damaging approach to extracting the aloe vera.

 This is an expensive product in terms of price, however bulk freeze-dried aloe is comparable in price.

 - Contains freeze- dried aloe.

 - Certified Organic

 - Not effective for all users

-- Some users find the taste Horrible
+- Some users on't like the taste

 Hawaii Pharm Aloe Vera Liquid Extract

 This is a super concentrated extract, form of aloe vera.
 Instructions say to take 20-30 drops, 2 to 3 times daily which is approximately from 15-30 days uses bottle.

 This is a highly concentrated extract, an important feature to know as users will want to be careful in terms of dosage.